openmarmot/cat_sort/README.md

 In my testing the nano model is quite good at detecting humans but not perfect.
 Out of 250 images it detected humans in there were a couple that were just cats, so you will want to manually check what it is matching.

-### identify_duplicates
+### deduplicate
+Tested on :
+- Nvidia DGX Spark (only needs CPU)

-This is to be done. the data_collection programs result in a large amount of near duplicate images when a cat doesn't move and triggers a series of photos.
-These need to be identified and filtered out.
+The data_collection programs result in a lot of near duplicate images when a cat isn't moving much, and those need to be filtered out.
+The deduplicate program runs a fast CPU based hash comparison to detect duplicates.
+In my initial testing the SIMILARITY_THRESHOLD of 10 definitely worked, but probably classified too many images as duplicate.

 ## current status
 see change_log.txt for more details